Race Review: Barcelona Half Marathon 2019

 I know it seems like I have a lot of complaints, but despite these logistical issues, I enjoyed the race and my stay in Barcelona.
 If you go into the process knowing what to expect, things should go much more smoothly.
 I would happily recommend the race for the flat course and fun location.

-Shoot me any questions you have, and let me know what you thought of the race if you ran it too!
+Shoot me any questions you have in the comments, and let me know what you thought of the race if you ran it too!